Why is BMI a poor metric of overall wellness? Is waist-to-hip ratio a better alternative?

 BMI neither distinguishes between bone mass, excess fat, or muscle mass nor considers which part of the body the excess weight is distributed.

-Not all weight poses health risks.
-For example, apple-shaped people carrying more weight in the abdomen have a high risk of heart disease, diabetes, etc. On the other hand, pear-shaped people with more weight spread in the hip and buttocks have a lower risk of such diseases.
+On the other hand, pear-shaped people with more weight spread in the hip and buttocks have a lower risk of such diseases.

 Hence, BMI, the standard to measure health in a person, is no longer considered an accurate health marker.